opmarq/WelcomeSlider/README.md

 1. `npm instal`
 2. `npm start`

-A new browser window with all tha magic will openup ;)
+A new browser window with all the magic will openup ;)

 ## Changing the layout